 Monster Hunter Rise weapon tier list

-The following rankings are, of course, quite subjective, as there are multiple categories that affect a weapon’s position.
-As such, we’ve considered the overall damage potential of the weapon, its flexibility and versatility in gameplay, how easy or difficult it is to use and master, whether its strengths outweigh its weaknesses, and the power of their switch skills and how those synergise with the weapon’s kit among other things.
+The following rankings in our Monster Hunter rise tier list are, of course, quite subjective, as there are multiple categories that affect a weapon’s position.
+As such, we’ve considered the overall damage potential of the weapon, its flexibility and versatility in gameplay, how easy or difficult it is to use and master, whether its strengths outweigh its weaknesses, and the power of its switch skills and how those synergise with the weapon’s kit among other things.

 We’ll go into a bit more detail below, explaining each weapon’s playstyle, pros, and cons, and why we feel it falls into its specific rank.
 But first, let’s take a look at that Monster Hunter Rise weapon tier list.